Homotopy Theoretic and Categorical Models of Neural Information Networks

 The topology of directed clique complexes for feedforward networks was analyzed in \cite{Chowd}.
 The kind of networks considered in \cite{Chowd} are fully-connected feedforward neural networks, that is, multilayer perceptrons.
 The work of \cite{Chowd} also analyzes a different kind of topological invariant, given by the path homology, but for our purposes it is the clique complex that is most relevant.

-The result of \cite{Chowd} on the case of the directed clique complex is based on the simple observation that a multilayered perceptron does not have any ``skip connections", that is, any edges that connect a node in a layer at level $i$ to a node in a layer at level $i+j$ with $j\geq 2$.
+The result of \cite{Chowd} on the case of the directed clique complex is based on the simple observation that a multilayered perceptron does not have any ``skip connections'', that is, any edges that connect a node in a layer at level $i$ to a node in a layer at level $i+j$ with $j\geq 2$.
 In particular, this means that there cannot be any cliques of order $j\geq 2$.
-In particular, this means that the topology of the clique complex $K(G)$ is just the topology of $G$ itself, with possible nontrivial homotopy groups only in degree zero and one.
+In particular, this means that the topology of the clique simplicial set $K(G)$ is just the topology of $G$ itself, with possible nontrivial homotopy groups only in degree zero and one.

-Thus, the case of feedforward networks is essentially trivial from the point of view of the possible homotopy types $\Gamma_\cC(\Sigma^n(K(G))$, as these depend only on the number of loops of $G$ and on the $K$-theory spectrum of $\cC$ without any higher rank contributions from $K(G)$.
-The fact that feedforward networks behave poorly in this respect is closely related to the fact that feedforward networks also behave poorly with respect to measures of informational complexity like integrated information.
-The relation to integrated information will be discussed in the next section.
+Thus, the case of feedforward networks is essentially trivial from the point of view of the possible homotopy types $\Gamma_\cC(\Sigma^n(K(G)))$, as these depend only on the number of loops of $G$ and on the $K$-theory spectrum of $\cC$ without any higher-rank contributions from $K(G)$.

+The fact that feedforward networks behave poorly in this respect, in the sense that they do not generate interesting homotopy types when mapped through a Gamma-space is interesting.
+Indeed, it is well known that feedforward networks also behave poorly with respect to measures of informational complexity like integrated information.
+The relation to integrated information will be discussed in \S \ref{IntegInfoSec}.